lilicai/HomopolymerFinder/README.md

 Sample.recal.bam is the input bam file;
 Sample is the sample name;
-input.site.xls is the input specific homopolymeric sequences file; test is the prefix in the output results name (Sample.prefix.homoploymer.repeat.xls/Sample. prefix.homoploymer.all.xls)
+input.site.xls is the input specific homopolymeric sequences file; test is the prefix in the output results name (Sample.prefix.homoploymer.repeat.xls,Sample.prefix.homoploymer.all.xls)

 ### Input File
 **bam file**
 ```
-An example of a bam file can be viewed here: ([`Sample.recal.bam`](Homoploymer/example/Sample.recal.bam)).
+An example of a bam file can be viewed here: ([`Sample.recal.bam`](HomoploymerFinder/example/Sample.recal.bam)).

 Note: Must have an index file for bam.
 ```

 **specific homopolymeric sequences file**
 ```
-An example of a specific homopolymeric sequences file can be viewed here: ([`input.site.xls`](Homoploymer/example/input.site.xls)).
+An example of a specific homopolymeric sequences file can be viewed here: ([`input.site.xls`](HomoploymerFinder/example/input.site.xls)).
 ```
 ### Output File
 **sam file**
 ```
-An example of a sam file can be viewed here: ([`Sample.sam`](Homoploymer/example/Sample.sam)).
+An example of a sam file can be viewed here: ([`Sample.sam`](HomoploymerFinder/example/Sample.sam)).

 Note: The sam file is extract bam from specified region.
 Here is the bam of the last region in the input homopolymeric sequences file.
 ```
 **Sample.test.homoploymer.repeat.xls**
 ```
-An example of a Sample.test.homoploymer.repeat.xls file can be viewed here: ([`Sample.test.homoploymer.repeat.xls`](Homoploymer/example/Sample.test.homoploymer.repeat.xls)).
+An example of a Sample.test.homoploymer.repeat.xls file can be viewed here: ([`Sample.test.homoploymer.repeat.xls`](HomoploymerFinder/example/Sample.test.homoploymer.repeat.xls)).

 Note: The results which satisfy left sequence, right sequence, repeated sequence is the same with insertion sequence or repeated sequence including insertion sequence.
 ```
 **Sample.test.homoploymer.all.xls**
 ```
-An example of a Sample.test.homoploymer.all.xls file can be viewed here: ([`Sample.test.homoploymer.all.xls`](Homoploymer/example/Sample.test.homoploymer.all.xls)).
+An example of a Sample.test.homoploymer.all.xls file can be viewed here: ([`Sample.test.homoploymer.all.xls`](HomoploymerFinder/example/Sample.test.homoploymer.all.xls)).

 Note: The all results which satisfy left sequence, right sequence, and insertion sequence may not necessarily be same with repeated sequences.
 ```